BUSINESS INTELLIGENCE FOR ONLINE MARKETPLACES

 - The high standardisation of biGENIUS® and the associated simplified maintenance of the data warehouse enables Scout24's Competence Centre BI to look after and further develop this themselves upon completion of the project in August 2015.

-The solution includes a historicized data warehouse created according to Trivadis' DWH/BI best practices.
+The solution includes a historicized data warehouse created according to the companys' DWH/BI best practices

 - Source systems

 - Sources for analysis

 - IIS logs